LordVonAdel/structron/readme.md

 # Structron
 Structron is a reader for binary data.
 It parses buffers from in code defined models and returns the result as object.

-WARNING: It currently does not support recursive structures!

 ## Installation
 Install using [npm](https://www.npmjs.com/):
 ```